 Florida – The house passed legislation permanently allowing takeout and home delivery of beer, wine, and spirits when ordering food.
 The legislation which has passed the senate and is supported by the governor now awaits his signature.To Access Align's Analysis: Log In or Subscribe

 Indiana – The senate passed legislation allowing for cocktails to-go.
 The bill was amended and now must return to the house for those changes to be accepted.To Access Align's Analysis: Log In or Subscribe

-Kentucky – The senate overwhelmingly passed legislation permanently allowing cocktails to-go and home delivery of alcohol in sealed containers as part of meal purchases.To Access Align's Analysis: Log In or Subscribe
+Washington – The governor signed legislation extending by two years the current allowance of cocktails to-go and home delivery of beer, wine, and spirits.To Access Align's Analysis: Log In or Subscribe